Cardinals

 They have played their home games in four different stadiums over the course of their existence including; Sportsman’s Park, Robison Field, Busch Memorial Stadium, and Busch Stadium.
 They have played in Busch Stadium since 2006.

-St. Louis Cardinals Standings
+St Louis Cardinals Stats

-St. Louis Cardinals History
+St Louis Cardinals History

 After spending time in the American Association and independent leagues, the St. Louis baseball franchise joined the National League in 1892 under the name of the Browns.
 However, the Cardinals’ name was chosen in 1900 and has stuck ever since.